stfc/PSyclone/tutorial/practicals/LFRic/building_code/background/LFRic_structure.md

 the object proxies.
 The data and other required information is then passed to kernel and built-in calls.

-PSyclone also generates code for distributed and shared memory support, however this is not utilised in this tutorial as explained in the main [README document](../README.md).
-The generated code in these tutorials is purely serial.
+PSyclone also generates code for [distributed](../../distributed_memory) and [shared memory](../../single_node) support, however this is not utilised in this tutorial as explained in the main [README document](../README.md).
+The generated PSy-layer code in these tutorials is purely serial.

 ## Kernel layer